What is Incident Response? A Fast-Track Guide for SOCs

 Containment

-• Minimize the blast radius of an attack
+• Minimize attack blast radius

 Example of an incident management tool triggering real-time response actions to reduce and contain the blast radius of a potential incident..